RWKV/RWKV-wiki/docs/RWKV-Fine-Tuning/State-Tuning.md

 ## Modify the Training Parameters

-Open the `demo-state-tuning.sh` file in the `RWKV-PEFT/scripts` directory using any text editor (such as vscode), and modify the training parameters to control the fine-tuning training process and training effect:
+Open the `state tuning.sh` file in the `RWKV-PEFT/scripts` directory using any text editor (such as vscode), and modify the training parameters to control the fine-tuning training process and training effect:

 ![state-tuning-configs](./imgs/state-tuning-configs.png)